vinalbagaria/FoodDeliveryWebsite/README.md

 # FoodDeliveryWebsite
-A Food delivery website where you can place  orders and also view  details about the company.
+A Food delivery website where you can place  orders for healthy food  and also view  details about the company.